 - Advocacy, including direct public statements or appearances by the High Representative or UNAOC staff

 - Interventions to defuse religious and cultural tensions by mobilizing third parties that can act as forces of moderation an understanding such as religious leaders, grassroots organizations, youth leaders and women leaders.

 Priorities of the High Representative for the Alliance of Civilizations

-Mr. Nassir Abdulaziz Al-Nasser, the High Representative for the Alliance of Civilizations has, on several occasions, since he assuming office in February 2013, laid out with clarity his priorities for the Alliance of Civilizations.
+Mr. Nassir Abdulaziz Al-Nasser, the High Representative for the Alliance of Civilizations has, on several occasions, since he assumed office in February 2013, laid out with clarity his priorities for the Alliance of Civilizations.
 He has designated six priorities, both substantive and operational in nature.
 They include:

 - Building on previous achievements and moving further to accomplish additional goals in the areas, Education, Youth, Migration and Media.

 - Strengthening partnerships and cooperation in multilateral system.

 - Adding complimentary concepts and tools to the conflict prevention tool box.

 - Linking relevant UNAOC project activities to the post-2015 development agenda.

 - Increasing interaction of UNAOC with media, civil society and the business sector.

 The High Representative added sports, music and entertainment and other forms of collective expressions of human values to UNAOC toolbox.
 He has repeatedly stressed that these celebrations of humanity noble yearnings can foster the culture of peace, and the Alliance of Civilizations should make every effort to use them to that end.